 For our volunteers, we anticipate that they will have a better understanding of issues affecting refugees in the UK.
 We also hope our volunteers will use their newfound knowledge and skills to access further opportunities, both professionally and in their volunteering.

-If you'd like to volunteer on our RISE project, please download the application form above.
-Or if you’d like any more information about the project, contact Ella, the Project Co-ordinator, on 0203 111 0730 or email firstname.lastname@example.org
+We are no longer recruiting volunteers to RISE, but if you’d like any more information about the project, contact Melanie, the Project Co-ordinator, on 0203 111 0730 or email email@example.com